Table of Contents

 Basically, any new food or new medication can trigger a stomach upset in dogs.
 Sadly, CBD is not an exception.
 To minimize the risk of stomach upset, it is advisable to start with small amounts and gradually increase the dose of CBD as your dog’s body gets used to the new supplement.
 Giving your dog too much CBD all of a sudden will result in several potentially serious side effects, including stomach upset.

 The side effects associated with CBD dog treats like soft chews, bites, and other edibles are the same as with CBD oil.
 Depending on the other compounds and ingredients used in the treats, they can also trigger allergic reactions (something oils are unlikely to do).

 The good news is that treats come with the same potential benefits of CBD as the oil versions.
 Plus, there is a better chance of dosing picky eaters with treats than it is with oils.

 Yes, CBD treats can make dogs sick, causing vomiting, diarrhea, lack of appetite, or lethargy.
 Luckily, the side effects of CBD dog treats are transient and tend to resolve once the dog gets used to the new addition of CBD.

 Risks of Using CBD Oil for Dogs

-How Long do the Effects of CBD Oil Last in a Dog?
+How Long do Side Effects of CBD Oil Last in Dogs?